 Now see, the reference is added.

-- As we want to create linked consolidation, so mark Create links to source data.
+- As we want to create linked consolidation, mark Create links to source data.

 - Finally, just press OK.

-Now have a look, we got the same output as the previous method including the Group feature of Excel.
-But it will not extract formats from the source data.
+Now take a look, we got the same output as the previous method, including the Group feature of Excel.
+However, it will not extract formats from the source data.
 You will have to apply again.